stevenrockzz/Zcoder/final-branch/README.md

 - npm

 ### How to Run
-- First clone the repo using the link in th clone option
+- First clone the repo using the link in the clone option
-- Checkout to the branch named "final-branch" using the command -- git checkout final-branch
 - npm install
 - npm run dev
 - create another terminal and change directory to Backend using command -- cd Backend